NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc7984.md

-This example demonstrates how to perform a fully confidential atomic swap between two ERC7984 tokens using OpenZeppelin's smart contract library powered by ZAMA's FHEVM.
-Both input and output amounts remain encrypted.
+Fully confidential swap between two ERC7984 tokens

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: